siddique-electricaleng/Not-Paimon/README.md

-- 👋 Hi, I’m @Not-Paimon
+- 👋 Hi, I’m Abu Bakr Siddique
-- 👀 I’m interested in ...
-Video games, sleeping and money, :p jk.
-I just wanna sleep
+- 👀 I’m interested in ... programming in general.
 - 🌱 I’m currently learning ...
-Node-Red
+Web Development, C++, Embedded Systems.
-- 💞️ I’m looking to collaborate on ... nothin 4 now
+- 💞️ I’m looking to collaborate on ... small projects which will help improve my communication skills as well as shoot me towards my professional goals and most importantly meet new people
 - 📫 How to reach me ... email me at: ecsesiddique.297@gmail.com

 <!---